Free Simple Crochet Baby Cardigan Pattern Newborn (Easy & Beginner-Friendly)

 Longer sleeves?
 Fancy edging?
 Change the button band?
 Easy.
 This pattern adapts well without losing its shape, so makers feel confident tweaking it.

-You can see more of my Baby Crochet Cardigan Patterns here
+You can see more of my FREE Baby Crochet Patterns here

 See More Free Patterns